Benefits of Prenatal and Postpartum Massage - Baby Chick

 Share

-I may be a bit biased on this since I am a licensed massage therapist.
-Still, I believe that all women (especially women that are pregnant and after they’ve had a baby) deserve massages… regularly.
-Massage has been proven in multiple studies to be highly beneficial to your mind and body.
-Not only that, but massage is also helpful to your baby!
-If you have been wondering if massage is safe and if it’s the right choice for you, then you’ve found the right article!
-Today I’m sharing the benefits of prenatal massage and postpartum massage and why you should schedule your next appointment. 😉
+I may be a bit biased on this since I’m a licensed massage therapist.
+Still, I believe that all women (especially when they’re pregnant and after they’ve had a baby) deserve massages . . . regularly.
+Massage is helpful throughout all stages of pregnancy, birth, and postpartum.1,2,3 It has been proven in multiple studies to be highly beneficial to your mind and body.4 Not only that, but massage is also helpful to your baby!
+If you’ve been wondering if massage is safe and if it’s the right choice for you, then you’ve found the right article!
+Today, I’m sharing the benefits of prenatal and postpartum massage and why you should schedule your next appointment. 😉

 Prenatal Massage